Understanding Your Credit Card Debt Consolidation Options in 2026

 Can I consolidate debt if I'm currently behind on payments?

-Yes, but your options are more limited.
+Yes, but your options are limited.
 If you're already 30+ days past due, you likely won't qualify for balance transfer cards or competitive personal loans.
-However, Debt Management Plans specifically cater to people struggling with payments—credit counselors can often negotiate with creditors even if you're behind, potentially getting accounts back in good standing.
+Debt Management Plans specifically cater to people struggling with payments, and credit counselors can often negotiate with creditors even when accounts are behind.
+Act quickly before accounts go to collections or charge off at around 180 days past due.

 Is it better to consolidate debt or settle it for less than I owe?